d-bl/GroundForge/docs/help/Change-tiles.md

 Subsequently, use the black arrow buttons to nudge the repeating tiles in one grid-point steps until the pattern repeats in a valid way.

-Hover over the image to start the animation or tap to show in another tab of your browser.
+Hover over/out the image to start/stop the animation or tap to show in another tab of your browser.
 <a href="images/brick-to-overlap-animation.gif" target="_blank"><img src="images/brick-to-overlap-start.png" onmouseenter="this.src='images/brick-to-overlap-animation.gif';" onmouseout="this.src = 'images/brick-to-overlap-start.png';" style="border: 1px solid"></a>

 See also the [tutorial](Advanced) for a step-by-step introduction to create patterns.